freekrai/directus-fly/README.md

 The sqlite database lives at `/data/database/data.db` in your deployed application.

 You can connect to the live database by running `flyctl ssh console -C database-cli`.

+### Adding extensions 🔌

+There are two ways to add extensions:

+1. Via `package.json` like the included `directus-extension-wpslug-interface` extension or
+2. Installed inside the `extensions` folder.

+This works the same as any other Directus installation